minhbtnguyen/auto_qcs_frameworks/README.md

 did you dictate the function or type it.
 At that point a dedicated builder tool's value shrinks to convenience (a consistent prompt template, automatic file placement); the thing that made it more than "a prompt" — the schema — is gone by construction.
-That's *not* the state this folder ended up in, deliberately: `check_builder.py` kept the schema, which is exactly why it's still worth having as a distinct tool rather than just asking a general coding assistant to write the function.
+That's *not* the state this project ended up in, deliberately: `check_builder.py` kept the schema, which is exactly why it's still worth having as a distinct tool rather than just asking a general coding assistant to write the function.

-**The other open, load-bearing question is who actually authors these checks.** Config-driven's real advantage beyond removing the runtime LLM call is that a check stays *reviewable* by someone who reads Python carefully but wouldn't write it fluently from a blank file — the generated first draft plus `_validate()`'s structural guarantee lowers the bar for
+**The other open, load-bearing question is who actually authors these checks.** This framework's real advantage beyond removing the runtime LLM call is that a check stays *reviewable* by someone who reads Python carefully but wouldn't write it fluently from a blank file — the generated first draft plus `_validate()`'s structural guarantee lowers the bar for